Who Dares Wins (TV series)

 Who Dares Wins is a British television comedy sketch show, an adaptation of BBC Radio 4's Injury Time, broadcast between 1983 and 1988, featuring Jimmy Mulville, Rory McGrath, Philip Pope, Julia Hills and Tony Robinson.
 It was broadcast by Channel 4 late at night (the opening title sequence shows a man staggering home from the pub to get to the television in time for the programme).
 It was eventually aired by the Playboy Channel in cable television outlets in the United States.

 The show's title is also the motto of the British Special Air Service regiment (see Who Dares Wins), whose badge, parodied to depict a flying pig, featured in the title sequence, and was often supplemented by a subtitle, e.g., "a week in Benidorm" or "Frank Bough’s Cardigan".

+The broadcast pilot featured Brenda Blethyn and American actor William Hootkins in the cast.
+Neither returned for the series, with Blethyn replaced with Julia Hills.

 Four series were broadcast between Mays 1984 and 1988, the first three of eight episodes, and the last of six.
 Although the second and third series' final episodes were broadcast in the last week of Advent, there were no separate Christmas episodes.

 Mulville, McGrath and Pope had all contributed material to Not the Nine O'Clock News.
 Other script material was provided by Not the Nine O'Clock News regulars Colin Bostock-Smith and Andy Hamilton as well as alternative comedy writer Tony Sarchet.
 The show was recorded at the former independent production facility Limehouse Studios, on a soundstage in front of a live audience.

 The programme sometimes satirised current events but the mainstay was simple observational comedy and frequently employed base humour (for example, the tracking camera shot in the title sequence showed a drunk who had urinated in his trousers).

 The show pioneered a sketch style involving a roaming camera - the camera would move from character to character as they delivered their lines.